saunders77/office-js-docs/docs/excel/custom-functions-overview.md

 The previous code specifies:

--   A &lt;`Script`&gt; element, which is required but not used in the Developer Preview.
+-   A &lt;`Script`&gt; element, which is only used for synchronous functions during the developer preview.
 -   A &lt;`Page`&gt; element, which links to the HTML page of your add-in.
 The HTML page includes a &lt;Script&gt; reference to the JavaScript file (*customfunctions.js*) that contains the custom function and registration code.
 The HTML page is a hidden page and is never displayed in the UI.
+It's used for asynchronous functions during the developer preview
+-   A &lt;`Metadata`&gt; element pointing to the JSON file.

-## Asynchronous functions
+## Asynchronous functions and synchronous functions

 If your custom function retrieves data from the web, you need to make an asynchronous call to fetch it.
 When calling external web services, your custom function must: